Yum! Brands, Inc. to Participa - GuruFocus.com

 Yum!
-Brands, Inc. (NYSE: YUM) announced Chris Turner, Chief Financial Officer, will participate in the TD Cowen Future of the Consumer Conference on Wednesday, June 7, 2023 at approximately 1:25 p.m.
+Brands, Inc. (NYSE: YUM) announced Chris Turner, Chief Financial Officer, will participate in the Oppenheimer Annual Consumer Growth and E-Commerce Conference on Wednesday, June 14, 2023 at approximately 9:45 a.m.
 ET.

 The event will be webcast live and can be accessed through the Yum!
 Brands website at http%3A%2F%2Finvestors.yum.com%2F.